osygroup/kubernetes_logging/README.md

 -f apm-service.yaml \
 -f apm-deployment.yaml

+Use an Ingress to make the APM server accessible publicly if the service to be monitored is not on the same cluster.

 This [documentation](https://medium.com/@bibinkuruvilla/elk-elasticsearch-logstash-kibana-stack-and-elastic-apm-in-kubernetes-7183d871de4c) shows how to set up integration for APM in Kibana under the section 'Next, set up APM'.
+In the Server configuration section, you can use apm.logging.svc.cluster.local:8200 for the Host and URL if the service to be monitored is on the same cluster, else use the URL from an ingress.

 To install the APM agent on a service to monitor and send performance metrics to the APM server, follow the instructions on Observability > APM page on Kibana.

 More useful documents on APM: